ray-cast/ray-mmd/README.md

 	- Material : Optimize and improve the gbuffer
 	- Material : Better Cloth
 	- Material : Better Skin when used ao map [(preview)](https://github.com/ray-cast/images/raw/master/ao.jpg)
-	- Shadow : Optimize and improve the shadow quality (It now has 4 tabs (PSSM1 - PSSM4) to calculate the sun shadow)
+	- Shadow : Optimize and improve the quality (It now has 4 tabs (PSSM1 - PSSM4) to calculate the sun shadow)
 	- Time of day : Add the SunPhase and SunTurbidity
 	- FilmGrain : Added black borders around a video
 	- Fix issue : that caused a FilmGrain cannot be work with others MME